jtsylve/yatlib/include/yatlib/README.md

 This document describes the features available in YATLib.
 It is organized by header.
 When `std` versions of implementations are available, implementations in the `yat` namespace are simply aliases to their `std` counterpart.

+## algorithm.hpp

+Importing this header instead of `<algorithm>` provides aliases to the [range-v3](https://github.com/ericniebler/range-v3) range algorithms defined in the c++20 ranges library.
+This falls back to standard library support, when available.

 ## any.hpp

 Apple disallows the use of std::any before macOS 10.14 because the `std::bad_any_cast` implementation is compiled into `libc++.so` and is not available on those systems.
 Importing this header instead of `<any>` provide an inline implementation and attempts to disable the macros that prevent the use of `std::any` on those systems.